Sensory and Food Enrichment

 You might be wondering how this actually influences behavior… and figuring that out is the fun part!
 We don’t know what the dogs are thinking, but we can see and observe what happens as a result of the different types of food we offer.

 When it comes to enrichment, introduce new things into the environment.
 Watch the dogs carefully to see how they respond and what they do.
 Offering enrichment is an ongoing process that you must approach mindfully and inquisitively.
 When you approach it this way, you’ll realize that it’s just as enriching for you as it is for the dogs.

 How can you use these two additional enrichment concepts in your own doggy day care, or in your own home?

 The presence of sensory enrichment and food enrichment are two more incredibly important parts of designing an enriching experience for dogs.

-Next time, we’ll talk about social groupings, behavioral conditioning, and relationships.
-Be sure to check back in on the Doglando blog this Friday, January 27th to learn how these components also play a role in a canine enrichment center.
+In Part 3, we talk about social groupings, behavioral conditioning, physical handling, and relationships, and how these components play a role in a canine enrichment center.

-What are some examples of sensory enrichment and food enrichment that you can offer your dog(s) in your facility, or at home?
+In the Comments below, share an example of sensory enrichment and food enrichment that you can offer the dogs in your facility, or at home.
 What purpose would they serve?
 We can’t wait to see what ideas you come up with!
 We’re here to answer any questions you have too.